mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.3/index.md

 | Traefik ForwardAuth | traefik-forward-auth | 0.3.8 | - chart: 0.3.8<br>- traefik-forward-auth: 3.1.0 |
 | Velero | velero | 3.1.5 | - chart: 3.1.5<br>- velero: 1.5.2 |

-## Known Issues

-The following items are known issues with this release.

-### Calico not updated during DKP upgrade on Flatcar

-When upgrading a DKP cluster running on Flatcar OS, you may find that after the upgrade the Calico services were not updated.
-This occurs because the upgrade procedure is not correctly updating the Flatcar specific CNI ClusterResourceSet(CRS).
-This issue only impacts the Calico CRS.

-Follow these steps to manually correct this issue:

-1. Update the ConfigMap as follows:

-    ```yaml
-    cat <<EOF | kubectl apply -f -
-    apiVersion: v1
-    data:
-      custom-resources.yaml: |+
-        # This section includes base Calico installation configuration.
-        # For more information, see: https://docs.projectcalico.org/reference/installation/api
-        apiVersion: operator.tigera.io/v1
-        kind: Installation
-        metadata:
-          name: default
-        spec:
-          # Configures Calico networking.
-          calicoNetwork:
-            # Note: The ipPools section cannot be modified post-install.
-            ipPools:
-            - blockSize: 26
-              cidr: 192.168.0.0/16
-              encapsulation: IPIP
-              natOutgoing: Enabled
-              nodeSelector: all()
-            bgp: Enabled
-            nodeAddressAutodetectionV4:
-              firstFound: true
-          # FlexVolume path must be mounted under /opt on flatcar/coreos systems
-          flexVolumePath: /opt/libexec/kubernetes/kubelet-plugins/volume/exec/
-    kind: ConfigMap
-    metadata:
-      name: calico-cni-installation-$CLUSTER_NAME
-    EOF
-    ```

-Run these commands:

-`kubectl edit clusterresourceset calico-cni-installation-$CLUSTER_NAME`

-and update

-`spec.clusterSelector.matchLabels.konvoy.d2iq.io/osHint` to `konvoy.d2iq.io/osHint: flatcar`

 ## Additional resources

 For more information about working with native Kubernetes, see the [Kubernetes documentation][kubernetes-doc].